Best Irish coffees in NYC

 The upscale gastropub’s Irish coffee has a bit of theatrical flair, where the homemade whipped cream is whisked right in front of the customer.
 The rest of the drink is filled out with Jameson whiskey and Coffee of Grace brew.

-Venue says Reservations now open for Thanksgiving.
+Venue says Reservations now open for Christmas.
 To book your reservation please contact The Breslin Team at 212.679.1939 or email@example.com

 “Shebeen” is Gaelic for an illegal drinking establishment, but the only thing illegal at this historic Gramercy pub is just how dangerously delicious their famous Irish coffees are.
 From the sloppily shingled awning to the sawdust covered floors and heaping plates of corned beef and cabbage, Molly’s screams authenticity.
 It’s no wonder, then, that the traditional Irish tipples take center stage.
 Aside from a trip to the Emerald Isle itself, we’re hard pressed to think of anything more appealing on a cold winter’s night than cozying up next to this Irish dive’s ancient wood-burning fireplace with a piping hot Irish coffee in hand, leisurely letting the sweet, creamy cocktail blanket your palate with the siren-like beauty of a thousand Irish ballads.